fluxcd/website/content/en/flux/installation/configuration/helm-repo-caching.md

 Helm repositories caching helps Flux's source-controller to store and reuse data from remote Helm repositories, reducing the need to repeatedly fetch data and conserving memory resources.

-For large Helm repository index files, enable caching to reduce the memory footprint of source-controller:
+To enable caching and reduce the memory footprint of source-controller for large Helm repository index files [during bootstrap](_index.md), add the following patches to the flux-system `kustomization.yaml`:

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1